It’s a Golden Opportunity: California’s Moment in Offshore Wind

 3. Contracting and Business Opportunities

-- Floating Offshore Wind Ports
+- Floating Offshore Wind Ports and Vessels

 - Platforms and Support Structures